 - Check outdates if possible on state prison websites.
 Be in the writing for the long haul if the inmate is going to be held another couple of years.

 - Assure the inmate you will not write a couple of letters, then disappear.
 This is a real downer for an inmate.

-- Be forthcoming if there is a significant age difference between you and your potential penpal.
+- Be up front if there is a significant age difference between you and your potential penpal.
 Some female inmates are quite happy to have pen pals as much as 25 years older than they are.
 Others prefer a pen pal who could be a part of their lives after release.
 In most cases, they appreciate the honesty.

 - If you correspond with an inmate held in the state you live in, they will ask you to visit.
 Be aware of this before writing.

 - It is best not to correspond with two inmates at the same facility (Paper Dolls note - or within the same state, because of transfers where they could eventually end up at the same institution).

 - When corresponding with inmates, it is helpful to them to offer stamps from time to time.
 Be sure of the facility policy......state differs from federal....states differ from each other.
 The stamps help the correspondence and they can use them for barter.